What happens if I retire abroad?

 - If you are going to retain a property in the UK then you need to understand the rules in the UK for non-resident landlords.
 There is more information on the GOV.UK website.
 In addition, the overseas country may expect you to pay tax there on your UK rental profit;

 - You need to tell HMRC if you sell a UK property – see GOV.UK for more information.
 There are additional factors to consider if the property is, or was previously, your main home in the UK;

-- If you are going to continue having UK income sources when you are abroad you need to understand how the overseas country is going to tax those sources and then how to approach HMRC Residency to ensure that you can have UK sources paid to you without deduction of UK tax at source, where possible;
+- If you are going to continue having UK income sources when you are abroad you need to understand how the overseas country is going to tax those sources.
+You should also approach HMRC Residency to determine whether you can have UK sources paid to you without deduction of UK tax at source;

-- HMRC may want you to complete a self assessment tax return if you have continuing sources of income in the UK;
+- HMRC may want you to complete a Self Assessment tax return if you have continuing (or new) sources of income in the UK;

 - If moving abroad coincides with cashing in pension funds or receiving a golden handshake this needs to be considered with both tax regimes in mind;

 - If you have a pension from a government or local authority source, some countries will not tax these but they will continue to be taxed in the UK.
 You need to check whether the UK has a double taxation agreement setting out the rules for which country taxes such pensions;